 - Want protection against most spills and allergens, but want something that's nearly undetectable through the sheets

-- Are on a tight budget and want to save money
+- Are on a tighter budget and want to save money

-- Want the ease and convenience of something that fits like a fitted sheet
+- Want the ease and convenience of laundry care for something that is easily removed

 Choose a mattress encasement if you: